Juhih/HudlFramework/README.md

 # HudlFramework

-This framework has been created to validate the login functionality of a Hudl website.
-The pages which are automated to test the E2E login functinality are:
+This framework has been created to validate the login functionality of Hudl website (https://www.hudl.com/login) The pages which are automated to test the E2E login functinality are:

 1.)
-Login pages
+Login page

 2.)
-Reset password page (Need Help)
+Reset password page (Need Help? page)

 3.)
-Login with organization
+Login with an organization page

 ## Installation

 Steps to install the project:
-Below things are required prior cloing the git repo:
+Following requirements are needed prior cloing the git repository:

 1.)
 Google Chrome Browser

 2.)
 Node.js

 3.)
-Visual studio Code
+Visual Studio Code (VS Code)

-After opening the cloned project in vscode use below commonds
+After opening the cloned project in VS Code use below command:
 ```bash
   npm install
   npm install cypress --save-dev
 ```

-You can also use this link for Installation: https://docs.cypress.io/guides/getting-started/installing-cypress#What-you-ll-learn
+You can also use this link for installation: https://docs.cypress.io/guides/getting-started/installing-cypress#What-you-ll-learn

 ## Secrets